debjitbits98/ML_Assignment_2/README.md

 The project successfully demonstrates an end-to-end machine learning workflow, from preprocessing and model training to deployment through Streamlit.

 Among all implemented models, **Random Forest** achieved the best performance and was selected as the final model.

+The Streamlit web application allows users to upload test data, select any of the five implemented models, view evaluation metrics and classification reports, and download prediction results.

 ---